 Tickets for the National Archaeological Museum are 6€ in the off-season and 12€ from April to November.
 The opening hours also depend on the season.

-The Meteora monastery complex is one of the best places to visit in Mainland Greece.
+The Meteora monastery complex is one of the best places to visit in central Greece, renowned for its cultural heritage and natural beauty.
 If you’re planning a road trip in the country or just a trip in the off-season, this is by far one of the best landmarks away from the islands.

 Practical Information